kassandra-marshall/book-app/README.md

-# Getting Started with Create React App
+# About Book App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created to solve the problem of trying to find your next read.
+Too many books you're interested in?
+Our next step in this project is to build out bookshelves to organize your interests.

 ## Available Scripts